sagemath/trac_to_gh/Issue 6654.md

 I added features in the category of group algebras (especially linked to the center).

 Moreover, the symmetric group algebra now is a parent of this category.

+Note : I have folded it with a previous patch on the same features, so look at the new version of the file (sorry, I should have worked on the same patch since the beginning)

+Apply [attachment:group_algebras_feature_central_vf.v2.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/6654